First, an Inverter Refrigerator has nothing to do with a power inverter. This means the inverter refrigerator is not meant to run during a power cut.

 How Does A Refrigerator Work?

-A typical refrigerator has four processes involved.
-All processes are cyclic.
-This means the processes will keep on running until you manually stop them.
+A typical refrigerator has four processes.
+All processes are cyclic, which means they will continue until you manually stop them.

 The main element of a refrigerator is the Refrigerant.
-It is a liquid in the ideal state.
-It flows around different parts of a refrigerator and takes the heat away from the food.
+In its ideal state, refrigerant is a liquid that flows around different parts of the refrigerator and removes heat from the food.

 Here are those four processes of a typical refrigeration cycle.